To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 SpotOn GPS Fence is a superb option if you want an easy-to-use virtual fencing system and GPS tracker, particularly if you have a large property.
 SpotOn uses a unique “True Location” GPS technology to keep your pup contained in the boundaries you set.
 You can create unlimited overlapping fences that work on GPS without the monthly fee for cellular coverage.

 However, SpotOn’s cell service is necessary to receive alerts that your dog has left your yard and to track his whereabouts.
 (You can get a 90-day free trial if you sign up for the one or two-year plan.)
 SpotOn has 30 customizable correction modes, including vibrations, sound, or static feedback.
-And you get detailed training materials and one-on-one training sessions with one of SpotOn’s certified dog trainers.
+You also get detailed training materials and one-on-one training sessions with one of SpotOn’s certified dog trainers.
 The primary downsides to SpotOn GPS Fence are its high cost and that it is not designed to work in small areas.

 Our Personal Experience With SpotOn GPS Fence

 We had the opportunity to try SpotOn’s collar with our Cavalier King Charles Spaniel in exchange for an honest review.
 The collar itself was easy to set up, attach the contact points, and adjust the size.
-After activating the collar and creating an account, you can walk with your dog on a leash to create your virtual fence in real-time.
+After activating the collar and creating an account, you can walk with your dog on a leash to create your virtual fence in real time.
 I was impressed at how detailed the fence line was and how accurate the invisible fence lines were.

 Pros | Cons |